BookOrder logo

 This is the most common decision point.
 The best next step depends on what you liked about the first book.

-Recommendation: stop after Dune
+Stop after Dune

-Next: Dune Messiah
+Continue to Dune Messiah

-Recommendation: continue one book at a time
+One book at a time

 Good stopping points

-Dune is a series where stopping points matter.
 These are common, reasonable places to pause without feeling forced to continue.

-Books: Dune
+Dune

 Best if you want one classic novel and a complete reading experience.

-Books: Dune → Dune Messiah
+Dune + Dune Messiah

-Best if you want a major midpoint milestone in the Frank Herbert sequence.
+A major midpoint milestone for readers who want the core Frank Herbert sequence.

 What about the expanded books?

 There are additional Dune books written by other authors.
-They are optional and are best treated as add-ons after you read at least the first book.
+They are optional and are best treated as add-ons after you have read at least the first book.

 If you are new, start with the Frank Herbert novels first.
 The reference page groups expanded options separately.